 Problem #8 Knowledge Transfer is Hard and Long

 Transferring knowledge is an inevitable part of outsourcing.
 And the success of the product partly depends on how well the knowledge transfer was done.
-If the knowledge transfer was poor, unfinished, incomplete – it all affects.
+If the knowledge transfer was poor, unfinished, incomplete – there will be negative consequences.

 Why does the problem arise?
 It often arises for the established companies that already have a working process.
 Startups are more flexible.

 How to solve it?
-Transparent communication rocks, again.
+Transparent communication scores, again.
 The golden rule here is to discuss how the knowledge transfer will happen in advance and document everything.

 For example, there could be a situation when the engineer who worked on the project initially has to leave.
 And another one replaces him/her.
 In this case, we propose 2 weeks of onboarding for the newbie, and the client doesn't pay for these 2 weeks.